nacos-group/nacos-group.github.io/docs/en-us/contributing-dev.md

 -   ability to collaborate with the team,

--   understanding of the projects' code base and coding style, and
+-   understanding of the projects' code base and coding style,

 -   ability to write good code (last but certainly not least)